 HeRo Summer Institute and Design Dash

-Learn about healthcare robotics by bringing ideas into reality, through design and collaboration.
-A project-based experiential learning opportunity, the Design Dash places trainees from different disciplines together and guides them through the solution development process from problem identification and design to business models and knowledge mobilization plans.
+A project-based, experiential learning opportunity, the HeRo Summer Institute places trainees from different disciplines together and guides them through the solution development process from problem identification to product design and will culminate in a pitch competition.

 More information to be announced.